 ii.
 99% of all aboard were safely evacuated!
 But 32 drowned.
 Why is that?
 Who is responsible?

-The ship's Master is innocent of any manslaughter, causing a shipwreck and abandoning the ship etc, according to any laws.
+The ship's Master is innocent of any manslaughter, causing a shipwreck and abandoning the ship etc, according to any laws (except an Italian law from 1942).
 He was just doing his job according to given ISM instructions of the ship owner and approved by the authorities, when accidents struck at least twice during and after his stupid Magic turn the ship show on the bridge.